EndPointCorp/end-point-blog/2011/12/15/preventing-global-variables-in.html.md

 There were no errors in the console, and the forms on the Service Providers page remained broken even after restoring an old copy of service_providers.js.
 As it turns out, a global variable, edit_map, was defined within service_providers.js, and again in the copied affiliates.js.
 Credit for spotting the problem goes to Brian Miller.

-The fix was as simple as moving edit_map's declaration into the file's YUI sandbox, so that version of edit_map wouldn't be visible to any other pages in the admin.
+The fix was as simple as moving edit_map’s declaration into the file’s YUI sandbox, so that version of edit_map wouldn’t be visible to any other pages in the admin.

 ### **Preventing global variables**